Kirk–Holden war: Intervention in Alamance and Caswell counties

 On July 13, Holden ordered Kirk's militia to "take the necessary steps to preserve order, and to give the fullest protection to life and property" as well as "take charge of the public buildings [in Alamance and Caswell counties], and arrest and hold for examination persons accused of felonies, especially those charged with, or being accessory to the murder of J.W.
 Stephens and Wyatt Outlaw."
+(Note: Holden later wrote that the campaign against the Klan was delayed by at least a month due to the state's poor financial situation and only proceeded after the North Carolina Railroad made a payment of dividends in July to the state treasury.)
 Kirk swept through Alamance and made some arrests before proceeding to Caswell County.
 He arrived there with about 350 men on July 18, and established his headquarters in Yanceyville.
 Upon arriving, Kirk learned that congressional candidates James Madison Leach and William L. Scott were holding a debate in the courthouse.
 He ordered Bergen to surround the building, and then he entered and arrested numerous suspects, including Leach, before Scott interceded for his release.
 After one officer was assaulted, the militia fixed bayonets.
 Once the courthouse was cleared, Kirk ordered Bergen to return to Company Shops and assume command of their forces in Alamance County.

 Colonel George Washington Kirk led the militia action in Alamance and Caswell counties.

 A total of 82 men in Alamance and 19 in Caswell were detained.
 Anticipating the militia's action, some Alamance Klan leaders fled the county, though three suspected leaders were successfully captured.
 Some Klan members who had become disenchanted with the organization's use of violence decided to confess and renounce their ties to the group.
 Alamance politician James E. Boyd did so, convinced 15 other members to follow suit, and named several other Klansmen to the militia.
 Frightened by the intervention, they submitted signed confessions to the clerk of court in Alamance in the hopes of obtaining amnesty.
 Boyd continued to supply Holden with information on the Klan throughout the rest of the campaign.
 Due to the intervention in Alamance and Caswell, Klan activities in both counties promptly ceased.